rock-core/rock-and-syskit/source/libraries/geometric_transformations.html.md

 be "lidar".

-But what is *really* important is to properly define the meaning and orientation of each frame of reference, and document it
+But what is *really* important is to properly define the meaning and orientation of each frame of reference, with:

-- in the algorithm's class or namespace documentation if these frames are used as part of the algorithm's public interface
-- within methods/functions that define them for intermediate frames

 * its name
 * on which rigid body it is fixed